cryme666/Rock--Paper--Scissors-Game/README.md

 - add count score
 - try to use pillow
 - think about xp, levels and about to buy smth with game money
+- how to store info about users?
+- try to use jupiter notebook